bl4ckswat/bl4ckswat/README.md

 <summary>
  •၊၊||၊|။||||။‌‌‌‌‌၊|• 0:07
 </summary><br>
-And remember, no matter how many lines of code you write, there's always a cat ready to "debug" with a nap on your keyboard! 🐾💻
+And remember, no matter how many lines of code you write, there's always a cat ready to "debug" your work—usually by taking a cozy nap right on your keyboard, stepping on random keys, or demanding attention at the most critical moment! 🐾💻😺
+<br><br>
 Happy coding and may your websites never have 404s... unless it's a cat page! 😹
 </details>
 <br>
 <img src="https://komarev.com/ghpvc/?username=bl4ckswat&label=Profile%20views&color=00aa00&style=flat" alt="bl4ckswat" align="right"/><img src="https://img.shields.io/github/stars/bl4ckswat" alt="bl4ckswat" align="left"/><a href="https://x.com/bl4ckswat" target="_blank">